LBD Lab Newsletter

 You can often catch us at the Louisiana Children’s Museum with educational coloring sheets and fun crafts!
 LCM hosts many engaging events for curious minds and adventurous hearts.

-The LBD Lab frequently attends the Cresent City Farmer’s Market, now hosted every Sunday in City Park.
-This local treasure features fresh, healthy foods made in our community.
-The market accepts EBT/SNAP and participates in WIC.
+The LBD Lab frequently attends the Cresent City Farmer’s Market, now hosted every Tuesday at the Batture, Thursday at the Lafitte Greenway, and Sunday in City Park.
+The market features fresh, healthy foods made in our community.

 We’re incredibly grateful for our community partners and all they do!